securityfirst/tent-content/contents_en/communications/mobile-phones/beginner/information-stored.md

 *	Store media with valuable metadata securely;
 *	Strip metadata from images and video to share on social media.

+## Use eyeWitness to Atrocities

+eyeWitness is a free Android app that you can use to capture sensitive photo and video that may be used in trials.

+eyeWitness can:

+*	Store images and metadata captured using the app safely on your device;
+*	Upload images to a secure server for legal analysis;
+*	Store offline copies of images that may be used as evidence and document who has access.

+[eyeWitness to Atrocities](http://www.eyewitnessproject.org/) is available from Google Play, or request a direct download from [general@eyewitnessproject.org](general@eyewitnessproject.org).

 ![image](mobile3.png)